LBCrion/sfwbar/doc/sfwbar.rst

         Read data from an output of a shell command

 ExecClient
-        Read data from an executable, this source will read a bust of data using it to populate the variables and emit a trigger event once done.
+        Read data from an executable, this source will read a burst of data using it to populate the variables and emit a trigger event once done.
         This source accepts two parameters, command to execute and an id.
 The id is used to address the socket via ClientSend and to identify a